Luis Carlos Rodrigo Prado, Rodrigo, Elias & Medrano Abogados

 The legacy of a mining industry with high rates of contamination

 Peru has been considered as a great producer in the mining industry since colonial times.
 Moreover, the international community has always recognised the importance of Peru in the mining field, especially thanks to its large reserves of copper, gold and silver.
 As is evident, mining legislation has been modified and improved over time.
-However, environmental obligations have only really been in force since the enactment of the Environmental Code in 1990, the first general environmental regulation with a legal status in Peru that had the purpose of protecting the environment; therefore, several environmental legacies (such as tailings and others) exist in some areas of the country, derived from antique mining activities.
+However, environmental obligations have only really been in force since the enactment of the Environmental Code in 1990, the first general environmental regulation with a legal status in Peru that had the purpose of protecting the environment; therefore, several environmental legacies (such as tailings and others) exist in some areas of the country, derived from historical mining activities.

 Although things are different now, and Peru has very strict and comprehensive environmental obligations and enforcement authorities, it is still easy for anti-mining groups to generate hostility in populations located close to a mining project, using the examples and concerns derived from the ‘old’ mining industry, which – as explained above – did not require compliance with any type of obligation related to the conservation of the environment.
 Further, since the execution of any mining activity requires the use of water for its processes and involves the generation of wastewaters, the main environmental concern now is usually related to how the water supply for agriculture, farming or human consumption will be affected by mining.
 If the investor does not have a comprehensive and thoroughly thought-out plan, and proactive communication with the communities of the area, these communities will think that the project will cause water scarcity or contaminate their natural water sources.
-In this regard, it should be noted that the main local activity in the places in which mining activities are being executed usually depends on the exploitation of the land (i.e., agriculture and cattle farming), in which the use of water is of the utmost importance.
+In this regard, the main local activity in the places in which mining activities are being executed usually depends on the exploitation of the land (i.e., agriculture and cattle farming), in which the use of water is of the utmost importance.

 Although in Peru there are regulations related to the efficient use of water that must be met by the mining titleholders, and modern mining uses only 2 per cent of the water available (while agriculture – ironically – uses approximately 85 per cent of the available water), it must be acknowledged that water is a great concern for any rural community and, thus, investors must act adequately to prevent or eliminate any concern regarding this resource.